Djontleman/bnta-dsa/src/main/java/com/djontleman/day3/day3task1.md

 	}
 }
 ```
+Space Complexity = ?

-Complexity = O(N) as for each new element, 100 actions are added.
+Time Complexity = O(N) as for each new element, 100 actions are added.
 This gives a complexity of O(100N), which normalizes to O(N).

 ---